Execotryx/document-segmenting-engine/README.md

 ## Architecture

-The system consists of four main components:
+The system consists of multiple components with support for both OpenAI and Ollama backends:

 ### 1. **OpenAIConfig** - Configuration Management
 - Manages OpenAI API credentials and model settings